Kirolos-Wesam/DemoWeatherApp/README.md

 ![on boardscreen](https://github.com/Kirolos-Wesam/DemoWeatherApp/assets/57256483/927a8201-4eeb-464f-874b-da8b2a0eaae5)

-When you open app first time that show the on board screen and after click (Get Started) you will go next Screen (Home Screen) and save data of you opened app before.
+When you open the application for the first time, the screen on the panel appears and after clicking (Get Started), you will move to the next screen (Home Screen) and save the data if you opened the application before.

-Here I use an get Storage package to save the local data into device, so when open app Again you don't see this screen again.
+Here I'm using the get Storage package to save local data to the device, so when you open the app again, you don't see this screen again.

 # Home Screen